Clinical Trials Support Office

 How We Serve Your Research Needs

-Our goal is easier and more timely navigation through the clinical research administrative process at Michigan Medicine.
+Our goal is to provide easier and more timely navigation through the clinical research administrative process at Michigan Medicine.

 Photo of faculty talking to study team